-- When ready to cut, place the torch near the work, make certain all safety precautions have been taken and pull the trigger. - The air will flow for a preflow time of 2 seconds and the pilot arc will start.
-(Exceptions: the first time that the trigger is pulled after the machine is turned on, or after a thermal trip out, initial trigger will be ignored.
-This is a safety feature to prevent the pilot arc from firing unexpectedly or if the torch trigger is inadvertently pressed.
+- Pilot Arc - The air will flow for a preflow time of 2 seconds and the pilot arc will start.
+(Exceptions: the first time that the trigger is pulled after the machine is turned on, or after a thermal, the initial trigger will be ignored.
+This is a safety feature to prevent the pilot arc from firing unexpectedly.
 The other exception is if the machine is in postflow, then the preflow time is skipped and the pilot arc will start immediately.) - The pilot arc will run for 3.0 seconds and shut off unless the arc is brought in contact with the work and the arc is transferred.
 Avoid excessive pilot arc time by transferring the arc to the workpiece quickly.
-This will extend consumable life. - When the arc is brought within 1/8" 1/4" from the work piece: the arc will transfer, the current will ramp to the setting on the control panel, and the cut can last indefinitely (or until the duty cycle of the TOMAHAWKTM 625 is exceeded). - Pierce the work piece by slowly lowering the torch onto the metal at a 30° angle away from the operator.
+This will extend consumable life. - When the arc is brought within 1/8" 1/4" from the work piece the arc will transfer, the current will ramp to the setting on the control panel, and the cut can last indefinitely (or until the duty cycle of the Tomahawk® 1000 is exceeded). - Pierce the work piece by slowly lowering the torch onto the metal at a 300 angle away from the operator.
 This will blow the dross away from the torch tip.
 Slowly rotate the torch to vertical position as the arc becomes deeper.